ramonavacarasu/Code-Sharing-Platform/README.md

 1. time field contains the time (in seconds) during which the snippet is accessible.
 2. views field contains a number of views allowed for this snippet.
 -> return a UUID of the snippet.
-Code snippets should be accessible via UUID links.
+Code snippets will be accessible via UUID links.

 GET /api/code/UUID - show what restrictions apply to the code piece.
 Use the keys time and views for that.
 A zero value (0) corresponds to the absence of the restriction.